-- Note the day that homework assignments are due. - Collaboration with classmates is not discouraged, but identical homework submittals will be given a zero (example: Identical typed print-offs, with the same typos). - Homework may be handed in up to 2 weeks after due for full credit. - Afterwards, only half credit is possible - Electronic submission is allowed.
+- Note the day that homework assignments are due. - Collaboration with classmates is not discouraged, but identical homework submittals will be given a zero (example: Files with the same typos). - Homework may be handed in up to 2 weeks after due for full credit. - Afterwards, only half credit is possible - Homework is electronic submitted.
 All paper submissions must have name on each page. - All electronic submissions must have the students name, and the homework number on the file name and on the first page of the file. - No Cell Phones or Computers during exams.
 Only Calculators.
 (Exception: For online ProctorU exams, cell phones may be used only to scan in the test results) - Participate!
 This class should be interactive.
 Your comments contribute to the overall awareness of transients and their prevention.